mono-js/mono/docs/quickstart.md

 It will setup your project, initialize a git repository and install all the required dependencies.

+> By using `create-mono-app`, you make sure to have all the necessary tools to start building your Web API without any configuration following the [best practices](https://github.com/i0natan/nodebestpractices) for Node.js applications.

-## Starting the project
+### Starting the project

-Let's start your newly created Mono application:
+Let's start our newly created Mono application:

 ```
 cd <my-mono-app>